NazzarenoGiannelli/image-to-webp-converter/README.md

 # Image to WebP Converter

-A powerful Python script to convert PNG, JPG, and JPEG images to WebP format with advanced features including profile management, parallel processing, and resource optimization.
+A powerful Python application to convert PNG, JPG, and JPEG images to WebP format, featuring both a modern GUI and command-line interface.
+Includes advanced features like profile management, parallel processing, and resource optimization.

 ## Features